 Based on the latest modelling projections, we are preparing for a full return to our campuses for the Winter 2022.

 When preparing your class schedules, please pay special attention to the delivery mode specified in the lecture schedule.
 Students are expected to participate according to the delivery mode of the class—in-person classes will not be delivered remotely.
 If you have questions about course delivery, course formats, or your degree plan, contact Academic Advising for your faculty.

 You must obtain updated and detailed medical documentation from a licensed health practitioner that outlines these accommodation recommendations.
 This documentation should be provided to Student Accessibility Services prior to the start of the fall term.
 Accommodations may not be possible in all situations and you should discuss with your licensed health practitioner the feasibility of in-person attendance if accommodations cannot be made.

 In consultation with your course instructors, and/or program, a decision will be made about what reasonable accommodations can be provided on an individualized and course by course basis.
 However, keep in mind that where a class is designated as in-person only, there is minimal likelihood that a companion remote version of that class can be offered.

 You will still have access to accommodations.
 Ensure that you connect with your instructor and provide them with your Letter of Accommodation at the start of class.
-Instructors are generally able to provide additional time to students through Moodle.
+Instructors are generally able to provide additional time to students through eClass.
 If there are accommodations that you feel need to be put in place but neither you nor your instructor are sure how this can happen, connect with your Accessibility Counsellor who can support you.

 Yes!
-Our volunteers and note takers have been added to Moodle and are continuing to upload notes as per usual.
+Our volunteers and note takers have been added to eClass and are continuing to upload notes as per usual.
 If the format of your new online course is not video based, speak to your accessibility counsellor to discuss your situation.